-The Fund seeks long-term capital growth by investing in equities of U.S. companies, either directly or through other investment funds.
+The Fund seeks long-term capital growth by investing in equities of Canadian companies, either directly or through other investment funds.
 The Fund will invest in a manner that aims to enhance the diversification of its investments.
-The Fund will generally invest substantially all of its assets in a manner that tracks the TOBAM Maximum Diversification USA Index.
+The Fund will generally invest substantially all of its assets in a manner that tracks the TOBAM Maximum Diversification Canada Index.
+Generally, the Fund does not intend to invest in foreign securities.